 Can I Dye My Hair After Bleaching?

 Bleaching your hair can give you a look you’ve been waiting for – a fantastic, do-it-yourself hair color that makes others stare and smile.
 However, the fun doesn’t last.
-While initially, your hair will be lighter and shinier than ever before, it is not what it seems.
+While initially, your hair will be lighter and shinier than ever, it is not what it seems.
 Your hair color will eventually fade to a dull shade of its former self––disappointing and sad.
 But why and how does it happen?
 The short answer is that your head’s natural oils are being stripped away.
 The longer answer requires us to dive deeper into the scientific aspect of what’s going on when you bleach your hair.

-Can I Dye Hair After Bleaching?
+Can I Dye my Hair After Bleaching?

 Yes, one can dye hair after bleaching.
 However, one has to let hair rest for some weeks before dying.
 Bleaching is a process that opens up the hair cuticle so that the old color molecules inside can be removed and new color molecules can be applied.